 top of page

-Diana's professional career consists of work in teaching, marketing/public relations, publishing (technical and literary editing), and design (graphics and books).
-While achieving her graduate degree, she is currently working as the PR Director for Plork Press and as a Professor of Writing for UB's Writing Department.
+Diana's professional career has consisted of work in teaching, marketing/public relations, publishing, editorial, and design.
+While achieving her graduate degree, she worked with as the Managing Editor and PR Director of Plork Press, as the Designer for Honeycomb Press, and as a Professor of Writing for UB's Writing Department (WRIT 101 and WRIT 200).
 In 2020, she worked as a scriptwriter for JeanJacques Productions and premiered two original short films on YouTube with the company.
 Her film "Swipe Right If You Dare" (co-written with two other JeanJacque writers) was officially selected for the 2020 Frostbite International Indie Fest.

 Along with writing, Diana has a passion for dance and choreography.
 She professionally worked with Atlas Dance Collective for their first three seasons, where she choreographed three artistic works.
 In 2019, she co-founded FUSE: A Festival of Dance, Poetry, and Prose with the artistic director of Atlas Dance Collective.
 She has directed and produced a few screendances, Dance Is: A Literary Dance Film and Drowning, which draw on thrilling stories about her personal experience with mental health.
 Her choreographic work "The Fat Box" combined literature, dance, and fabric manipulation to present an autobiographical piece of artwork, which include dance choreography and memoir spoken word.
 Diana had the opportunity to showcase her choreography "The Fat Box," at Mudson presented by loveDANCEmore and FUSE, where it won the Audience Choice Award.